duncanbradley/thesis/related_work.md

 Chart Junk
   * Beyond memorability - Borkin
   * Kopp et al. - embellishments

+MacDonald-Ross (1977; see Spence and Levandovsky, 1991) also cautions against making dismissive judgements about ‘expert’ advice in the absence of empirical evidence.
+Pie charts were used widely without expert approval, but Spence and Lewandowsky find evidence that they are useful in certain scenarios.

 How much difference does it make really?
 Woodin vs. South China Morning post